linode/docs/docs/guides/security/authentication/use-public-key-authentication-with-ssh/index.md

 modified_by:
   name: Linode
 published: 2011-04-05
-h1_title: Use SSH Public Key Authentication on Linux, macOS, and Windows
+title: "How to Configure SSH Public Key Authentication on a Server"
-title: How to Login Using SSH Public Key Authentication
+h1_title: "Creating an SSH Key Pair and Configuring Public Key Authentication on a Server"
 enable_h1: true
 ---